rackerlabs/support-how-to/content/dedicated-hosting/linux-spheres-of-support-for-dedicated-and-managed-ops.md

 -  **Cloud Files**: Integration with Cloud Files is supported via the API; however, no development support is offered to help use Cloud Files via the API.
 -  **DNS**: Rackspace supports the use of the public Rackspace name servers for DNS.
 Bind/named are *not* supported at this time.
--  **Firewall**: Support is provided for iptables, Ubuntu ufw, and fail2ban.
+-  **Firewall**: Support is provided for iptables, Ubuntu operating system ufw, and fail2ban.
 -  **Load Balancing**: Cloud Load Balancers are supported.

 ### Third-party repositories